mathnet/mathnet-numerics/CONTRIBUTING.md

 We use the [Fork & Pull Model](https://help.github.com/articles/using-pull-requests/), as common for GitHub projects.
 If you've already contributed to another GitHub project then you're all set.
 If not, [here is another  introduction](https://gun.io/blog/how-to-github-fork-branch-and-pull-request/).

-**New Files (F# only):**
-When adding or renaming files in the F# projects, please make sure you also add them to the Portable projects in the same order (See the MathNet.Numerics.Portable.sln solution).
+**C# Solutions, Projects and Files**
+We have two kind of C# projects: primary (*Numerics.csproj, UnitTests.csproj*) and secondary (*Numerics-xy.csproj, UnitTests-xy.csproj*).
+The primary ones are the common VisualStudio project files you usually work with.
+The secondary projects on the other hand are not intended to be modified and include all files automatically.
+Whenever you need to add, remove or move a file, please do so in the primary projects only.
+In most cases we recommend to work with the `MathNet.Numerics.sln` solution which only includes primary projects anyway - except when working on and testing portability/compatibility.

+**F# Projects**
+F# does not support the wildcard approach of the C# projects by design, so whenever you add, remove or move an F# file please manually update all F# projects accordingly, including the secondary platform specific ones in the `MathNet.Numerics.Portable.sln` solution.
 This is a bit tedious but we have not found a better solution yet.

-**Separate Branch per Pull Request:**
+**Separate Branch per Pull Request**
 We recommend that you create a separate branch for each pull request, as opposed to using master.
 This makes it much easier to continue working on a pull request even after it has been opened on GitHub.
 Remember that GitHub automatically includes all future commits of the same branch to the pull request.

-**Focused:**
+**Focused**
 We prefer a couple small pull requests over a single large one that targets multiple things at once.

 ### When fixing a bug ...